New 5May2019, updated 21Aug2019

 - The I2C connectors are of series 719 from Binder, bought at Elfa Distrelec

 - All three relays are of type HJR1-2C from TIANBO GANGLIAN ELECTRONICS, bought at Elfa Distrelec.
-The coil is 5V and the contact set’s max is 240V AC, 60W.
-I will switch inductive 5W, and I protected the contact set well with the above mentioned varistor and capacitor, plus a shared 250 mA fast fuse.
+The coil is 5V and the contact set’s “Max Switching Voltage” is 240V AC, 60W @ 120V AC.
+The “Contact Rating” is given at 24V DC and 120V AC, not 240V AC.
+I switch inductive 5W, and I have protected the contact set well with the above mentioned varistor and capacitor, plus a shared 250 mA fast fuse.
 I probably would not have used these relays in a product, but for my hobby use it should be ok

 - The 230V AC four pin connector for the relay outputs I have no idea where I got.
 I must have found it in the reuse waste container when we moved location at work.
 It looked like they threw everything away (I know they didn’t).
 From the h-type logo and number 732 063 on the unit and research on the net it’s probably a Hirschmann™ GDM or GDMF valve connector or the like.
 When it’s plugged in there is a screw holding it in place